msaizar/short-url-cdk/README.md

 ## About

 This is a work in progress to try out different AWS services.
 The idea is to write a fully functional URL shortener.
 To make this work you'll need to modify `constants.py` and set up `HOSTED_ZONE_NAME`.
 Each stack located at `app.py` should have its own `hosted_zone_name`, and each stack should be in its own account, with an already existing hosted zone.
-To install you can follow the instructions below, and to deploy you'll need to run `cdk bootstrap` the first time.
-After that you can deploy with `cdk deploy <STACK_NAME>`.
-Since we're relying on pre existing hosted zones, we'll need to specify the stack name in commands like `cdk synth` along with the profile.
-For example, `cdk synth ShortURLProduction --profile ShortURL-Production`.
+You'll also need to set up the variables in `toolchain/component.py`.
+To install you can follow the installation instructions below.

+### Deploying to a production account with a different CI CD account

+`cdk bootstrap aws://<CI CD Account ID>/us-east-1 --profile ShortURL-CICD`

+`cdk bootstrap --trust <CI CD Account ID> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://<PRODUCTION Account ID>/us-east-1 --profile ShortURL-Production`

+`cdk deploy ShortURLToolchain --profile ShortURL-CICD`

+### Deploying to a staging environment

+`cdk bootstrap aws://Staging Account ID>/us-east-1 --profile ShortURL-Staging`

+`cdk deploy ShortURLStaging --profile ShortURL-Staging`

 ![Infrastructure](/images/diagram.png)